 Melanoma Cancer FAQs

-Melanoma is a common – and often curable – form of skin cancer.
-Nevertheless, many people have quite a few questions after receiving a diagnosis.
-While some people prefer to rely solely on their oncologists for information, others prefer to spend a bit of time learning about their condition and going over their options.
+Melanoma is a common - and often curable - form of skin cancer.
+Nevertheless, many people have quite a few questions after receiving a diagnosis and spend a bit of time learning about their condition to learn more about their options.